y-muller/retromega-remux/README.md

 To setup Pegasus with scraped assets, there's a great written guide [available here](https://basvroegop.nl/pegasus) or a great video guide [available here](https://www.youtube.com/watch?v=fGWve7YYwGQ).
 You can also use [DragoonDorise's pegasus installer](https://www.pegasus-installer.com/) to scrape files on your device easier.

 ## Features
-- optimized for handheld devices with small screens
+- optimized for handheld devices with medium screens
-- rewritten code from scratch
 - controller support
 - sorting/filtering options
 - touch support